LaurenceA/COMS30017_2022/README.md

 ## Exam
 We'll put more information on the exam here as it becomes available.

-For the moment, the exam will be close book.
+For the moment, the exam will be closed book.

 ## Course content